-Advantages of a master lease agreement
+Advantages of a master lease container rental agreement

 The lessor is responsible for the full management of the container fleet and this includes maintenance and repair.
 This also means that when you need an empty container, the lessor will make all the arrangements to ensure you get what you need.
-The agreement is also the most flexible and offers numerous pick up and drop off locations.
+The agreement is also the most flexible and offers numerous pickup and drop-off locations.
 You also have the option to store your container at the lessor’s depot, saving you storage fees.

-Disadvantages of a master lease agreement
+Disadvantages of a master lease container rental agreement

 Well, you may have guessed this one already.
 It’s an expensive arrangement!
 Under this agreement, while the lessor takes charge of the process, you pay the higher rate.
 Besides, if you drop your container off at disallowed locations, you’ll be imposed heavy fines.

-When to use a master lease agreement
+When to use it?

 The ideal time to opt for this agreement is when you need to lease containers for an unspecified period.
 Because it’s flexible, you can plan and budget your costs accordingly.
-It’s also handy when you don’t want to fret about container damages and storage costs because that falls on the leasing company.
+It’s also handy when you don’t want to concern yourself about container damages and storage costs because that falls on the leasing company.

-Long-term lease agreement
+Long-term container lease agreement

 As the name suggests, under this agreement, you agree to lease for a fixed period.
-It’s also known as ‘dry lease’.
+It’s also known as a ‘dry lease’.

 How does it work?

-Advantages of a long-term lease agreement
+Advantages of a long-term container lease agreement

-Disadvantages of a long-term lease agreement
+Disadvantages of a long-term container lease agreement

-When to use this agreement
+When to use it?

-Short-term lease agreement
+Short-term container lease agreement